-Current Layer: Destination of an object when dragging and dropping an object
+Current Layer: Destination of an object when dragging and dropping an object into the scene.

 • If Auto is unchecked:

 The pop-up menu for the layer shows the destination layer for an object during a drag-and-drop into the scene, as long as there is no default destination layer for this object type.